Skip to main content

 Calendars navigation

-If you have the right permissions, you will be able to navigate to the 'Calendars' view from the sidebar navigation menu:
+With the right permissions, open the 'Calendars' view from the sidebar navigation menu:

 Create a calendar hierarchy